jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }
 ```

 Here we're transferring ownership of `list` to a new thread.
 We haven't covered threads yet, but we will in [chapter 16][chap16].
-Transferring ownership is required here, though, because our `main` function might finish before the thread, or the thread might finish first.
-If the thread borrowed a mutable reference, then if `main` finished first, the value would be dropped and the underlying memory would be freed, leaving the thread with a dangling reference.
+Transferring ownership is required here, because our `main` function might finish before the thread, or the thread might finish first.
+If the thread borrowed a mutable reference, and `main` finished first, the value would be dropped and the underlying memory would be freed, leaving the thread with a dangling reference.

 ### Moving Captured Values Out of Closures and the Fn Traits

 Depending on what a closure does with the values it captures, the compiler will automatically add some or all of these traits to the closure:

 - `FnOnce` applies to all closures.
 It represents a closure that can be called once.
 All closures can be called at least once, so all closures implement this trait.
 If a closure moves captured values out of it's body, then it will _only_ implement this trait.
 Such a closure can not safely be called twice, since it won't be able to move the captured values a second time.
 - `FnMut` applies to any closure that doesn't move captured values out of its body.
-The closure may or may not mutate captured values.
+Despite the name, the closure may or may not mutate captured values.
 These closures can safely be called multiple times.
 - `Fn` applies to any closure that implements `FnMut` but that also doesn't mutate any captured values.
 Such a closure can safely be called multiple times concurrently.

 Let's take a look at the implementation of `Option<T>::unwrap_or_else`: